Mattis-Schulte/hackintosh-asus-b450f/README.md

   8. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) and open "GenSMBIOS.bat".
 Then press 1 and then 2, enter the path to the config.plist that is saved on the "BOOT" USB stick under EFI > OC.
   9. After that press 3 and type in "iMacPro1,1".
 Then press enter, if you now see a random number combination in the window that follows, you have done everything correctly so far.
-  10. Now open the config.plist with "ProperTree.bat", then enter the MAC address of your Ethernet port under Root > PlatformInfo > Generic > ROM.
+  10. Now open the config.plist with [**"ProperTree.bat"**](https://github.com/corpnewt/ProperTree), then enter the MAC address of your Ethernet port under Root > PlatformInfo > Generic > ROM.
   11. Now boot from the USB stick after deactivating secure boot, fast boot and csm in the BIOS and unplugging all hard drives, apart from a single blank one on which you want to install macOS.
-  12. After you have set up macOS, open clover configurator and mount the EFI partition with it.
+  12. After you have set up macOS, open [**Clover Configurator**](https://www.macupdate.com/app/mac/61090/clover-configurator) and mount the EFI partition with it.
 Then copy the EFI folder from the USB stick to the hard drive.